paulehoffman/dns-delegation/agenda.md

 ## Reasons for better methods of DNS delegation: 40 minutes
 - Exact presentations and presenters TBD
-- MIC: clarification questions
+- Mic line: clarification questions only

 ## draft-dnsop-deleg: Co-authors, 20 minutes
 - Initial proposed technical specification, format, and basic operational considerations
-- MIC: clarification questions
+- Mic line: clarification questions only

-## BOF discussion and success questions - 25 minutes
+## BOF discussion and success questions: Co-chairs, 25 minutes
 - Is the problem and scope well defined and properly scoped?
 - Are the deliverables correct?
 - Is the IETF the right place to solve this problem?